Helping Providers Follow Federal Anti-Kickback Laws

-Rivas Goldstein, LLP, is a New York City law firm focused on representation of medical professionals and health care providers.
-We are deeply familiar with the Stark Law and the Anti-Kickback Statute, and routinely provide analysis and legal opinions on whether a certain arrangement is compliant with these laws.
+Rivas Goldstein, LLP, is a New York City law firm focused on representing medical professionals and health care providers.
+We are deeply familiar with the Stark Law and the Anti-Kickback Statute and routinely provide analysis and legal opinions on whether a specific arrangement is compliant with these laws.
 Our health care lawyers are dedicated to helping medical professionals protect themselves and their careers.

 What Is The Difference Between The Stark Law And The Anti-Kickback Statute?

 The most crucial difference between these two laws is that the Anti-Kickback Statute is a criminal law and the Stark Law is a civil statute.
 The Anti-Kickback Statute requires proof beyond a reasonable doubt.
 In contrast, the Stark Law merely requires proof by a preponderance of the evidence.
 Furthermore, the Stark Law only applies to physicians, while the Anti-Kickback Statute applies to all individuals receiving Medicare and Medicaid.
 Also, the Stark Law is a strict liability statute, meaning that even if you had no knowledge that you were in violation, you would be held accountable.

 Exceptions To The Stark Law And Safe Harbors To The Anti-Kickback Statute

 There are numerous exceptions to the Stark Law and safe harbors within the Anti-Kickback Statute.
 Before entering into any designated health care transaction or referral, it is critical to determine whether any of the available exceptions or safe harbors apply.
 These include:

 - Referrals to physicians in the same medical group

 - Transactions for in-office ancillary services